 Day 2 in Trentino / Trento

-However, these are two popular places to visit in Trento and here is why.
+However, these are two popular places to visit in Trento, and here is why.

-Explore MUSE della Scienze
+Explore MUSE Della Scienze

 Visit Palazzo delle Albere

-This pretty, Renaissance-style palace located just next to the MUSE is another top place to visit in Trento (without dogs at least).
+This pretty, Renaissance-style palace located just next to the MUSE is another top place to visit (without dogs at least).
 It apparently doesn’t only look pretty from the outside, but also on the inside.